xiangshiyin/machine-learning-for-actuarial-science/2025-spring/final/topics.md

 - Figuring out the meaning of all features is a challenge.
 You may need some research in the lending club website and check some existing discussions on Kaggle [[example](https://www.kaggle.com/datasets/wordsforthewise/lending-club/discussion/170691)].
 - Accepted and rejected loans are in separate csv files!

-## Fraud Detection with Synthetic Financial Data
+## Project 04: Fraud Detection with Synthetic Financial Data
 ### Idea
 - Analyze the dataset provided
 - Build ML models to predict fraudulent transactions